TobikoData/sqlmesh/docs/quick_start.md

 This will create the directories and files that you can use to organize your SQLMesh project code.

 - config.py
-    - The file for database configuration.
-Refer to [configs](/concepts/configs).
+    - The file for project configuration.
+Refer to [configuration reference](reference/configuration.md).
 - ./models
     - The place for sql and python models.
-Refer to [models](/concepts/models/overview).
+Refer to [models](concepts/models/overview.md).
 - ./audits
     - The place for shared audits.
-Refer to [auditing](/concepts/audits).
+Refer to [auditing](concepts/audits.md).
 - ./tests
     - The place for unit tests.
-Refer to [testing](/concepts/tests).
+Refer to [testing](concepts/tests.md).
 - ./macros
     - The place for macros.
-Refer to [macros](/concepts/macros).
+Refer to [macros](concepts/macros.md).

 ## 2. Plan and apply environments
 ### 2.1 Create a prod environment